 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured

 Let’s add another test, but this time we’ll make a test that fails!
 Tests fail when something in the test function panics.
+Each test is run in a new thread, and when the main thread sees that a test thread has died, the test is marked as failed.
 We talked about the simplest way to cause a panic in Chapter 9: call the panic! macro!
 Type in the new test so that your src/lib.rs now looks like Listing 11-3:

 Filename: src/lib.rs